-In addition to article 5 of the Ministerial Decree (MD) of 28 October 2020 as amended and article 8, §4 of the MD of 28 October 28 October 2020 as amended, the BCAA informs about what is possible for the activities in the field of aviation from 02 November 2020.
+In addition to article 5 of the Ministerial Decree (MD) of 28 October 2020, as amended, the BCAA informs about what is possible for the activities in the field of aviation from 9 June 2021.
 These instructions remain applicable until further notice.
-It is recalled that these explanatory notes to the MB of October 28, 2020 as amended do not replace or change the national, European and international rules and obligations that apply in the civil aviation sector.
+It is recalled that these explanatory notes to the MB of 28 October 2020 as amended do not replace or change the national, European and international rules and obligations that apply in the civil aviation sector.

 These guidelines will also be distributed to law enforcement.
 Likewise, the BCAA will monitor the application of these guidelines.